-Mrs Donna Kolka
+Head of House Donna Kolka Donna.Kolka@ggs.wa.edu.au

-Donna.Kolka@ggs.wa.edu.au

-Henn's House
+Henn's House Established 1927

 Henn's House was the third boarding house and named in honour of Percival Umfreville Henn, the fourth Headmaster of School.
 Percival Henn achieved a tremendous amount in his tenure, orchestrating the building of the Chapel and implementing many systems and structures based on the Woodard Schools (a group of famous English Public Schools).